Otway (1800 ship): Capture

+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British vessels transporting enslaved people.

 The Register of Shipping for 1806 still carried Steward as Otway's master, but had the notation "captured" by her name.
 Lloyd's Register had Stewart as master, but has no notation as to capture.

 The French Navy may have considered taking Otway into service.
 Sources on the French Navy states that she was possibly commissioned as a corvette in the Navy, but if so it was brief.
 She was not on the Navy lists in 1807.